KaiNorberg/PatchworkOS/README.md

 ### File System

 - Vnode and dentry based VFS with RCU traversal, hardlinks, symlinks, Plan9 inspired union mounts via concatfs, etc.
 - Custom [Framebuffer BitMaP](https://github.com/KaiNorberg/fbmp) (.fbmp) image format, allows for faster loading by removing the need for parsing.
+(Superseded by libpng port.)
 - Custom [Grayscale Raster Font](https://github.com/KaiNorberg/grf) (.grf) font format, allows for antialiasing and kerning without complex vector graphics.
+(Superseded by freetype port.)

 ### User Space

 - Capability security model.
 See [Security](#security) for more info.
 - Dynamic Linker with GNU hashing.
+- Ports such as zlib, libpng, freetype, etc.
 - Note that currently a heavy focus has been placed on the kernel and low-level stuff, so userspace is quite small... for now.

 ---